MILEY CYRUS REIMAGINES ICONIC MAYBELLINE NEW YORK JINGLE AS SHE BECOMES GLOBAL FACE OF THE BRAND

 The cultural icon brings her voice, vision, and bold energy to a new era of beauty—ushering in a powerful remix of Maybelline's most legendary sound.

-NEW YORK, Sept.
-24, 2025 /CNW/ -- Maybelline New York, the number one makeup brand in the world, proudly welcomes multi-platinum recording artist and international music icon Miley Cyrus as its newest global spokesperson with a bold reimagining of the world-famous "Maybe it's Maybelline" jingle.
+TORONTO, Sept.
+24, 2025 /CNW/ - Maybelline New York, the number one makeup brand in the world, proudly welcomes multi-platinum recording artist and international music icon Miley Cyrus as its newest global spokesperson with a bold reimagining of the world-famous "Maybe it's Maybelline" jingle.
 Long associated with self-expression and confidence, the jingle enters a new chapter – transformed through Miley Cyrus' unmistakable sound and fearless energy.

 "I remember singing the Maybelline jingle as a kid and imagining it was me on the screen.
 Now, it is.
 To take something so iconic and make it mine—it's powerful and personal," said Miley Cyrus.
 "This partnership brings together two core parts of me.
 You can't erase makeup from music.
 Within music, there's performance and honesty—makeup enhances both.
 It's how I tell my truth without saying a word.
 Maybelline shares my belief that makeup should be expressive, ever-evolving.
 Partnering with Maybelline, a brand that celebrates meaningful values, self-expression and play, felt like the most natural fit in this stage of my life."